viktorsapozhok/viktorsapozhok.github.io/_posts/2021-05-30-kubernetes-cronjob-tutorial.md

 * Prepare a Python app for deployment to AKS and build a docker image.
 * Create an Azure container registry and push images to the registry.
 * Create and configure a Kubernetes cluster, scale it down to zero with autoscaler.
-* Schedule and deploy jobs to Kubernetes cluster, run cron job manually.
+* Schedule and deploy jobs to Kubernetes cluster.
+* Run cron job manually as a one time job.
 * Automate the deployment process with Makefile.

 Here is the link to [github repository][1].